 There are a lot of things out there that the combination of baking soda and vinegar can clean.
 You may wonder whether it’s actually that great?

 Well, it is, and one good way to use them is to clean your burnt pans and pots.
 So, how to do it?

 Add some water to the burnt pan or pot, about one cup.
 Then, equally, add a cup of vinegar and bring the mixture to boil on high heat.

-As it begins to simmer, remove from the heat source and transfer to your sink.
+As it begins to simmer, remove it from the heat source and transfer it to your sink.
 Here, add 2 tablespoons of baking soda.

 A paste of hydrogen peroxide and baking soda can be the lasting solution to greasy cabinets.
 Use less baking soda than hydrogen peroxide when mixing them up.

 Once the paste is ready, rub it in with a cloth or a sponge.